openwdl/wdl/SPEC.md

 Regular expressions are written using regular WDL strings, so backslash characters need to be double-escaped (e.g., `"\\t"`).

-🗑 The option for execution engines to allow other regular expression grammars besides POSIX ERE is deprecated.
+:wastebasket: The option for execution engines to allow other regular expression grammars besides POSIX ERE is deprecated.

 **Parameters**: